Cheranga/libs-funky-azure-datatable-extensions/Readme.md

 ```

-:high_brightness: Inject the dependencies `IQueryService` or `ICommandService` or both to your class
+:high_brightness: Inject the dependencies `IQueryService` or `ICommandService` or both to your class.

-:high_brightness: Use the respective methods to interact with the table
+:high_brightness: Use the respective methods to interact with the table.

 ### Queries